Free programmes for local communities

 Primary school teacher Claire McVittie, 33, went from training for the Manchester Marathon to struggling to walk to the bathroom after contracting COVID-19.
 Thankfully, Claire’s GP referred her to Nuffield Health’s Rehabilitation programme in Manchester.
 At the start of the programme, Claire set herself a goal, with Ray, her Rehabilitation Specialist, to walk 100 steps every other day.
 This turned into 1,000 and then 2,000.
 And five months after first contracting the virus, she hit the 10,000 steps milestone.

-Our Joint Pain flagship programme aims to reduce pain, increase mobility, and improve mental health by encouraging sufferers to participate in regular exercise.
+Our Joint Pain Programme For All aims to reduce pain, increase mobility, and improve mental health by encouraging sufferers to participate in regular exercise.
 Feedback has been exceptional, with over 65% of participants achieving clinically significant improvements.
 Many of them continue to exercise at our gyms, along with others from their joint pain group, after the structured programme has finished.
 It gives them a peer group to socialise with, and motivation to maintain an exercise programme.

 Watch our video to see other beneficiaries’ stories here.